-Unlike the thick, fluffy traditional pancakes that we Americans have come to love and enjoy for breakfast, these pancakes are very thin and can be stuffed with various sweet or savory fillings, making them a unique vehicle for a variety of flavors.
-Ideal for breakfast, lunch, or dinner, they can be as filling as you make them to be.
+Unlike the thick, fluffy traditional pancakes that Americans have come to love and enjoy for breakfast, these pancakes are very thin and can be stuffed with various sweet or savory fillings, making them a unique vehicle for a variety of flavors.
+Ideal for breakfast, lunch, or dinner, they can be as filling as you make them.

 Due to their texture, they can be made ahead of time and frozen before use.
 Just complete all of the steps up through filling them, but make sure to skip frying.
 When you're ready to enjoy them, fry them in butter while still frozen.

 If you don't want to use ricotta cheese but can't find dry curd cheese, you might want to try making your own farmer's cheese from scratch.
 It's easier than you might think!